sumiya11/Groebner.jl/docs/tutorial.md

 Integer programming is the problem of solving linear equations where the solution must be in non-negative integers and should minimize a given "cost function".

-Our strategy here is to convert the integer programming problem into a problem about polynomials, and then solve this polynomial problem using Groebner bases, and use this to obtain the solution to our original integer programming problem.
+Our strategy here is to convert the integer programming problem into a problem about polynomials, and then solve this polynomial problem using Groebner bases.

-The classic example problem is the following.
-Say we have coins of 4 nominal values: pennies $P$, nickels $N$, dimes $D$, and quarters $Q$.
+*The classic example problem is the following.* Say we have coins of 4 nominal values: pennies $P$, nickels $N$, dimes $D$, and quarters $Q$.
 We want to pick a collection that amounts to 117 using the least number of coins possible.

 In other words, minimize $P + N + D + Q$ subject to $P, N, D, Q \ge 0$ and